Program Overview

 Course Objectives:

 Metabolic engineering and cell factory design are disciplines that sprung up at the interface of chemical engineering, biotechnology, biochemistry, classical genetics and modelling.
 In particular, the design of a cell factory involves global analysis of the production organism (genomics, transcriptomics, proteomics, metabolomics) coupled to the development of a dedicated, mathematical model of the whole cell in order to define in silico the optimization strategy and the required modification of the strain to be implemented through the means of genetic manipulations.
-In this course, we will seek to practically explore the “pipeline” of chassis design.
-The methods for the analysis of flux distribution, from constraint-based modeling (Flux Balance Analysis, Resource Balance Analysis, etc.) to dynamical modeling (Ordinary Differential Equations, etc.) are at the core of this course.

 At the end of the course, students will be able to: